Asian stocks follow Wall St down after Fed inflation report

 Shanghai, Tokyo, Hong Kong and Sydney declined.
 Oil prices edged higher.

-Wall Street’s benchmark S&P 500 index lost 0.7% on Wednesday, ending a three-day series of rises, after notes from the Fed’s July 26-27 board meeting showed members thought inflation still is “unacceptably high” despite signs U.S. economic growth is weakening.
-It said the board saw “little evidence” inflation pressures are subsiding.
+Wall Street’s benchmark S&P 500 index lost 0.7% on Wednesday after notes from the Fed’s July 26-27 board meeting showed members thought inflation still is “unacceptably high” despite signs U.S. economic growth is weakening.
+The board saw “little evidence” inflation pressures are subsiding.

 Investors worry aggressive rate hikes by the Fed and central banks in Europe and Asia to tame inflation that is running at multi-decade highs might derail global economic growth.